Innuendo

 Written by Queen

-Neat demo version with Brian on vocals.
+A neat demo version with Brian on vocals.
 This one can be found fairly easily either from the original tape or to download.
-Nice to hear some different lyrics and Brian do vocals.
+Nice to hear some different lyrics and Brian's guide vocals.

 The Hitman (The eYe Version 1) 1:08